-2 On the front of Mbox, set the source to Line (line level) by pressing the Source selector until the Line LED is lit.
+2 On the front of the Mbox 2, set the source to Mic by pressing the Source selector until the Mic LED is lit.

-3 On the front of the Mbox, turn the Mix control fully left to Input.
+3 On the front of the Mbox 2, turn the Mix control fully left to Input.

-Source selector and Gain control for the Source 1 input
+Source selector and Gain control for Input 1

 - 4 Set your instrument's volume to its optimal level.
-For example, the optimal level for most keyboards is between 80% and 100% of maximum volume. - 5 On the front of the Mbox, carefully turn the Gain control to the right to increase the input level of your keyboard.
+For example, the optimal level for most keyboards is between 80% and 100% of maximum volume. - 5 On the front of the Mbox 2, carefully turn the Gain control to the right to increase the input level of your keyboard.